• October 1, 2017

 Differences of a Surface Web Search vs. a Deep Web Search

-The Surface Web is what you and I search each and every day, but there is much more than the news sites, and surface the World-Wide-Web is showing us.
-Let’s get down to it and figure out what these hackers or interesting peeps are talking about when they talk about the Dark-web, the web-archive and how to you access it and should you.
+The Surface Web is what you and I search each and every day, but there’s much more than the social media, news sites, and “surface” web that you and I see daily.
+Let’s get down to it and figure out what these hackers and interesting peeps are talking about when they mention the Dark-web… and should you really access it.

 The Deep-Web is anything that a search engine can’t find:

-Other examples would be specific search websites, like Court Records, Property Records, etc. Google can’t find the pages behind these websites Most of the content located in the Deep-Web exists in these websites that require a search utility and it’s not illicit.
-The data is there, but you physically can’t search and don’t know where to search for that information that is open and available.
+Other examples would be specific search websites, like Court Records, Property Records, etc. Google can’t find the pages behind these websites.
+Most of the content located in the Deep-Web exists in these websites that require a search utility (an investigative tool), and it’s not illicit.
+The data is there, but you can’t search to access it as you don’t know where to search in the first place.
 So various investigative tools might assist with a social media investigation by allowing investigators to access the “Deep-Web” by allowing us to enter in keywords with filtering.

 If you go a little deeper, you’ll find the Dark Web.